In this post I compare the Garmin Edge 530 with the

 Key Summary Differences & Recommendation

-- Screen: Edge 530 has a larger colour screen; ELEMNT BOLT is monochrome but has sharp contrast
+- Screen: Edge 530 has a larger colour screen; ELEMNT BOLT V1 is monochrome (UPDATE: V2 now has COLOUR!) but has sharp contrast (new version still has sharp contrast)

-- Navigation: Edge 530 has full on-board navigation with detailed maps; ELEMNT BOLT is good for following a known route but cannot recalculate on the fly;
+- Navigation: Edge 530 has full on-board navigation with detailed maps; ELEMNT BOLT is good for following a known route but cannot recalculate on the fly (UPDATE: the new V2 BOLT now has full on-board navigation);

 - Ease of use: ELEMNT BOLT is very easy to use and the smartphone integration is excellent; Edge 530 is made more complex by the number of features and menus (but everything can be done on the device).

-ELEMNT BOLT (my daily driver for 3½ years) is best if you’re looking for a great user experience and want a GPS that does all the basics (and many ‘non-basics’) really well.
+ELEMNT BOLT (my daily driver for 3½ years) is best if you’re looking for a great user experience (UPDATE: still true!) and want a GPS that does all the basics (and many ‘non-basics’) really well (UPDATE: True in that it functions well; but now with full onboard mapping).

-The Garmin Edge 530 is the better choice if you use a bike computer a lot for navigation and/or you want all the sophisticated software features.
+The Garmin Edge 530 is the better choice if you use a bike computer a lot for navigation (UPDATE: less obviously the case now) and/or you want all the sophisticated software features (UPDATE: Definitely still the case).

 That’s the summary sauce, now let’s get into the detail… erm, soup?